Skip to Content

 1

-The tub’s inner lining is a durable PVC that you’ll have a hard time puncturing, and it even comes with a cover to keep bugs, dirt, and other nasties out of your water if you don’t feel like draining it after every use.
+The tub’s inner lining is a durable PVC that you’ll have a hard time puncturing, it has three layers of insulation to keep your water nice and chilly, and it even comes with a cover to keep bugs, dirt, and other nasties out if you don’t feel like draining it after every use.
+Plus, you get a full 1-year warranty.

 Key Specs